 - Productive cities, infrastructural ecologies

 - Urban water and sanitation

 - Urban-rural linkages

 Design field school

-Conference participation is not limited to APRU institutions.
-We welcome researchers, professionals, policymakers, and community leaders from around the world.
+Conference participation was not limited to APRU institutions.
+We welcomed researchers, professionals, policymakers, and community leaders from around the world.

 APRU-SCL 2018 Conference Booklet…. here